UniversalDependencies/docs/_mt/index.md

 ## Tokenization and Word Segmentation

-*
+* Tokens are delimited by a) whitespace, b) apostrophe and c) hyphen.
-Words with spaces do not occur in MUTD.
+* Words with spaces or multi-word tokens do not occur in MUDT.
-Multi-word tokens do not occur in MUDT.

 ## Morphology